BuongiornoTexas/rsrtools/README.rst

 Run the batch file.

-Select the utilities submenu, and then select Clone profile.
+Select the utilities sub-menu, and then select Clone profile.

 Make sure you get the next two right.
 Cloning destroys data in the profile you are copying to (the target).